A Gentle Noble's Vacation Recommendation: Stage play

 A stage play adaptation ran at CBGK Shibugeki in Tokyo between April 6–10, 2022.

 A second stage play with a new cast ran at Theater Alpha Tokyo between January 18–22, 2023.

 Anime

 An anime television series adaptation was announced on October 9, 2024.
-The series is produced by SynergySP in cooperation with Ascension and directed by Kenta Noda, with scripts written by Yōsuke Suzuki, character designs by Akito Fujiwara, and music composed by Kosuke Yamashita.
-It is set to premiere in January 2026.
-Crunchyroll will stream the series.
+It is produced by SynergySP (in cooperation with Ascension) and directed by Kenta Noda, with scripts written by Yōsuke Suzuki, character designs by Akito Fujiwara, and music composed by Kosuke Yamashita.
+The series aired from January 8, 2026 to March 26, 2026, on TV Tokyo and other networks.
+The opening theme song is "Gypso", performed by Hikaru Makishima, while the ending theme song is Faint (うっすら, "Ussura"), performed by Hina Suguta.
+Crunchyroll is streaming the series.
+Plus Media Networks Asia licensed the series in Southeast Asia and broadcasts it on Aniplus Asia.